groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/java/document/rtf.md

     block:
     - title_left: "Add External File Contents to Word Document via Java"
       content_left: |
        GroupDocs.Assembly Java API helps computer programmers to handle documents manipulation tasks inside their own Java apps.
-It fully supports file contents of an external document to various types of documents typers.
+It fully supports file contents of an external document to various types of documents types.
 The following Java code example shows how to add the contents of outer file to a Word processing document with just a couple of lines of code.

       title_right: "How to Insert  Document's Content to RTF File"
       content_right: |